AchalaDias/advanced-secure-protocol/README.md

 ## 🚀 Features

-🔒 TLS-encrypted TCP communication for secure client-server and server-server channels 🔐 RSA-based session key exchange followed by AES-GCM for message confidentiality and integrity 👤 User registration and login with hashed passwords (bcrypt) 💡 Session management and virtual IP assignment for user tracking and presence 💬 Real-time messaging between individual users and user groups 🌐 Online user discovery across all connected servers
-👥 Group messaging with dynamic group creation, listing, and membership management 📂 Secure file transfer (AES-GCM encrypted) with extension whitelisting and size limit (≤ 5MB) 🛰️ Server-to-server communication with secure handshake (auto/manual), authentication, and remote user mapping 🔁 Inter-server message forwarding for users and groups, allowing cross-network communication 🧾 MySQL-based persistent backend for users, groups, and registered peer servers 📄 Structured logging to both console and server.log for debugging and auditability 🧪 Designed for secure protocol testing and ethical exploitation in a virtualized classroom environment
+-   🔒  **TLS-encrypted TCP communication**  for secure client-server and server-server channels

+-   🔐  **RSA-based session key exchange**  followed by AES-GCM for message confidentiality and integrity

+-   👤  **User registration and login**  with hashed passwords (`bcrypt`)

+-   💡  **Session management and virtual IP assignment**  for user tracking and presence

+-   💬  **Real-time messaging**  between individual users and user groups

+-   🌐  **Online user discovery**  across all connected servers

+-   👥  **Group messaging**  with dynamic group creation, listing, and membership management

+-   📂  **Secure file transfer**  (AES-GCM encrypted) with extension whitelisting and size limit (≤ 5MB)

+-   🛰️  **Server-to-server communication**  with secure handshake (auto/manual), authentication, and remote user mapping

+-   🔁  **Inter-server message forwarding**  for users and groups, allowing cross-network communication

+-   🧾  **MySQL-based persistent backend**  for users, groups, and registered peer servers

+-   📄  **Structured logging**  to both console and  `server.log`  for debugging and auditability

 ---